No brainer: Ending food waste could feed hungry and save money

 "This is an opportunity for us to make a statement and provide leadership," he said.

-EPA officials said the massive waste is a problem not just because the food could feed the hungry but also because it ends up in landfills and affects the environment.
+EPA officials said the massive waste is a problem not just because the food could feed the hungry but also because it ends up in landfills.
+That means it affects the environment.

 "Twenty-one percent of all the waste in landfills is food," EPA Deputy Administrator Stan Meiburg said.
 "Once it's there, it produces methane, which is a greenhouse gas."

-Leslie Sarasin, president and CEO of the Food Marketing Institute, a food retailers' trade association, said the industry supports cutting food waste because it operates on a "razor-thin" margin of 1 or 2 percent.
+Leslie Sarasin, president and CEO of the Food Marketing Institute, a food retailers' trade association, said the industry supports cutting food waste.
+That is because the industry operates on a "razor-thin" margin of 1 or 2 percent.

 "Reducing food waste at all levels in the food chain - farm, factory, store and home - is certainly one of those issues with economic and emotional appeal," she said.

-The officials spoke at a facility in Long Island City, Queens, operated by the nonprofit City Harvest, which started in 1982 as an effort to salvage excess food from restaurants.
-City Harvest now takes donations from businesses and farmers and delivers it to 500 food banks and soup kitchens.
+The officials spoke at a facility in Long Island City, Queens.
+It is operated by the nonprofit City Harvest, which started in 1982 as an effort to salvage excess food from restaurants.
+City Harvest now takes donations from businesses and farmers.
+Then it delivers it to 500 food banks and soup kitchens.

-Vilsack toured the warehouse packed with donated produce like carrots that were too big to sell and called it "truly inspiring."
+Vilsack toured the warehouse.
+It was packed with donated produce like carrots that were too big to sell and called it "truly inspiring."

 He said the campaign to cut food waste includes educating consumers about how long to keep food before it must be thrown out.